-Similarly, the PR has provided no evidence to show that Mr and Mrs F's membership would or could be confiscated if they defaulted on their loan payments.
-In reply to this provisional decision, it should direct me to the specific term or condition that it thinks gives the Supplier the right to confiscate their membership in such circumstances.
+Similarly, the PR has provided no evidence to show that Mrs F's membership would or could be confiscated if she defaulted on her loan payments.
+In reply to this provisional decision, it should direct me to the specific term or condition that it thinks gives the Supplier the right to confiscate her membership in such circumstances.

-Overall, I've seen insufficient evidence to conclude that Mr and Mrs F's credit relationship with Shawbrook was unfair to them under section 140A for any of these reasons.
+Overall, I've seen insufficient evidence to conclude that Mrs F's credit relationship with Shawbrook was unfair to her under section 140A for either of these reasons.